Doctor of Pharmacy (Pharm.D.)

 COMMUNITY PHARMACY TRAINING AT ZIAUDDIN

-Community pharmacy training programmes focused on advancing skills in direct patient care, patient care service development and practice management.
+Community pharmacy training programs focused on advancing skills in direct patient care, patient care service development and practice management.
+This is the unique training program offered by Ziauddin Faculty of Pharmacy, not available anywhere in Pakistan.
 Following are the main objectives of our community training:

 - To produce professionally competent pharmacists.